8 Classical Dances of India: A Rich Cultural Heritage

 • Mythological Narratives: Kuchipudi often narrates episodes from Hindu epics like the Ramayana and Mahabharata.

-• Devotional Themes: Stories focusing on the lives of Hindu deities, especially Krishna and Shiva, are common, reflecting the dance’s devotional roots.
+• Devotional Themes: Stories focusing on the lives of Hindu deities, especially Krishna and Shiva, are common.

 6. Manipuri (Manipur)